slow-connect/key-alpha/README.md

 using the `key` field in your BibTeX entries.

-While `alpha.bst` gives first priority to the `author` field and uses `key` only as a fallback, `alpha-key.bst` gives first priority to the `key` field and uses `author` as a fallback.
+While `alpha.bst` gives first priority to the `author` field and uses `key` only as a fallback, `key-alpha.bst` gives first priority to the `key` field and uses `author` as a fallback.
-The first three letters of `key` become the label.
+`key` becomes the label.

 ## Example